mancio/FlyBox2/README.md

 # FlyBox2
 An advanced flight control pad made with an atmega32u4 pro micro (leonardo architecture)

-This idea is the evolution of the First [FlyBox](https://github.com/mancio/FlyBox) that unfortunately never took flight but is still very good to take an inspiration.
+This idea is the evolution of the First [FlyBox](https://github.com/mancio/FlyBox).
+FlyBox2 bring the basic idea to a new level.
+To keep low prices is possible to use two Arduino and a multiplexer to have multiple interrupt pins for encoders and many push button.
+The main Arduino will collect signal from the other and will send to the PC using the HID driver.

 ## The Arduino Pro Micro
 [Full Pinout](https://cdn.sparkfun.com/datasheets/Dev/Arduino/Boards/ProMicro16MHzv1.pdf)